 On October 22, 2020, the board of directors adopted the Cogent Biosciences, Inc. 2020 Inducement Plan (the "Inducement Plan").
-The board of directors also adopted a form of a form of non-qualified stock option agreement for use with the Inducement Plan.
-A total of 3,750,000 shares of common stock of Cogent have been reserved for issuance under the Inducement Plan, subject to adjustment for stock dividends, stock splits, or other changes in Cogent's common stock or capital structure.
-On November 5, 2020, the Company filed a Registration on Form S-8 related to the 3,750,000 shares of its common stock to be issued pursuant to the Inducement Plan.
-The Company has issued 2,885,605 options under the inducement plan, of which 1,025,000 were granted in the three months ended March 31, 2021, with exercise prices ranging from \$8.78 to \$11.16, which was the closing price of the Company's common stock on the date of grant.
-As of March 31, 2021, 864,395 shares remain available for issuance.
-Subsequent to March 31, 2021, the Company issued an additional 135,400 options under the Inducement Plan.
+The board of directors also adopted a form of non-qualified stock option agreement for use with the Inducement Plan.
+A total of 3,750,000 shares of common stock have been reserved for issuance under the Inducement Plan, subject to adjustment for stock dividends, stock splits, or other changes in Cogent's common stock or capital structure.
+On November 5, 2020, the Company filed a Registration on Form S-8 related to the 3,750,000 shares of its common stock reserved for issuance under the Inducement Plan.
+The Company has granted 3,021,005 options under the Inducement Plan, of which 1,160,400 were granted during the six months ended June 30, 2021.
+As of June 30, 2021, 728,995 shares of common stock remain available for issuance under the Inducement Plan.